 Balayage is a freehand technique used by hair colorists to create subtle and natural highlights.
 Inspired by the way artists use light, balayage can be used to frame the face, add dimension, and create movement in your haircut.
 A brunette base color creates the perfect canvas for balayage, and when your hair is medium-length, there’s plenty of space for the professionals to work their magic.
 The result is a California cool hairstyle that has a relaxed and lived-in look.

 26. Brunette and Caramel Highlights

 Warm and inviting, caramel highlights give brunette hair a soft and pretty look while adding dimension and vibrancy.
-Your colorist can use foils or the balayage technique to apply the caramel tones, which will subtly lighten your hair and brighten up your overall look.
+Your colorist can use foils or the balayage technique to apply the caramel hair color tones, which will subtly lighten your hair and brighten up your overall look.
 Perfect for brunettes who want a subtle change for spring or summer, caramel highlights also suit those who have a warm undertone to their skin.